Fresno, CA Radiologic Technology Degree Programs

 Fresno City College

 Fresno City College offers its radiologic technology program through the school's Health Sciences Division.
-During the program's six semesters, students learn through classroom work, laboratory classes and clinical experiences offered at a variety of local healthcare facilities, including hospital emergency rooms, imaging facilities and physicians' offices.
+During the program, students learn through classroom work, laboratory classes and clinical experiences offered at a variety of local healthcare facilities, including hospital emergency rooms, imaging facilities and physicians' offices.

 Associate of Science in Radiologic Technology